paulschutzl/ai-talk-measurement/README.md

 The logic is intentionally transcript-format specific, but the section labels and keyword rules can be edited for other transcript sources.

+## Model files

+The trained model files are stored in Google Drive because they are too large for GitHub.

+Download the files here:
+- config.json
+- tokenizer.json
+- tokenizer_config.json
+- model.safetensors

+## How to use the model in code

+1. Download the files.
+2. Put them in one local folder, for example `./models/final_model/`.
+3. Load the model with Hugging Face Transformers.